top of page

 How much protein do I need?

 Recommended protein intake varies by age, gender, and activity level.
 In the U.S., the official recommendation is 0.8 grams of protein per kilogram of body weight (about 0.36 grams per pound).
-Needs are higher for kids, people who are pregnant or nursing, those over 40, and anyone who’s very active.
+For example, a 50-year-old woman who weighs 140 pounds would need around 51 grams of protein a day.

 Some experts argue that the U.S. guidelines are too low.
-Popular voices like Andrew Huberman and Peter Attia recommend closer to 1.2–2.2 grams per kilogram—or about 1 gram per pound of body weight.
+Popular voices like Andrew Huberman and Peter Attia recommend closer to 1.2–2.2 grams per kilogram—or about 1 gram per pound--of body weight.
 Keep in mind, though, that both of these men train intensely, which means their protein needs are higher than average.
 If your goal is a stronger, leaner body, simply eating more protein won’t do it—muscle growth requires resistance training.

 Let’s be real: unless you’re logging every meal, calculating your protein intake isn’t very practical.
 Luckily, there’s a simpler way to eat a balanced diet (more on that soon).